AODocs-Dev/api-documentation/src/Guides/60-Best practices/20-Performance considerations.md

 # Performance considerations

+There are several ways that you can improve the performance of your interactions with AODocs APIs.
+They include the following:

+* Requesting that the results that come back be filtered down to a manageable subset
+* Grouping the results into pages of specific length

 ## Filtering API results

 The `fields` query parameter is identical in design to [Google's design for JSON resource filtering](https://developers.google.com/drive/api/v3/fields-parameter).
 You can filter the results by populating the ```fields``` query parameter with just the fields you want to come back in the response resource.